Irritable Bowel Syndrome & Endometriosis, Are They Unfortunate Relatives?

 Before we start, let’s clear up a some definitions before we get into the details…

-I’m going to go out on a limb and assume you’re already (unfortunately) familiar with IBS yourself or know someone who has it.
+I’m going to take a wild guess and assume you’re either already way too familiar with IBS or know someone who’s battling it.

 Endo is a chronic inflammatory disorder impacting 190 million women worldwide.